Rahmenordnung/project-3m-database/README.md

 #### <a name="Add_Recipe"></a>__Add Recipe__ ####

- Contains a formular that takes data in different fiels and saves it into the Mongo Db database.
+ Contains a formular that takes data from different fiels and saves it into the Mongo Db database.
 This Fields are:
 * Cuisine Category
 * Chef Selection
 * Course Selection